-Deciding which paper to use for your premium business cards, flyers, brochures and other business printed materials can be difficult.
-The weight of the paper plays a big role in which type you should use for the job.
+Deciding which paper to use for your personalized business card, flyers, brochures and other business materials can be difficult.
+The weight of the paper plays a significant role in which type you should use for the job.

 Read on to learn more about selecting the right paper for your print job.